MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/stop-code-initialize-pmem-nvdimm.md

 > [!NOTE]
 > The PMem support in Windows was first introduced in Windows Server 2016 and Windows 10.

-To work around this issue, set the size larger than 16 MB.
+To work around this issue, use a PMem or NVDIMM device with a size of 16 MB or larger.

 For more information about creating a persistent memory disk in an unused persistent memory region, see the [New-PmemDisk](/powershell/module/persistentmemory/new-pmemdisk) cmdlet.